India abstains from voting at UNHRC resolution against Sri Lanka

 However, the resolution was adopted after 22 members out of 47 voted in its favour.

-India on Tuesday abstained from voting in the United Nations Human Rights Council on a resolution against Sri Lanka for war crimes against Tamils in the island nation.
-However, the resolution was adopted after 22 members out of 47 voted in its favour.
+India on Tuesday abstained from voting in the United Nations Human Rights Council on a resolution against Sri Lanka for crimes committed against Tamils during the country’s long civil war, which ended in 2009.
+However, the resolution on deterioration of Sri Lanka’s human rights situation was adopted after 22 members out of 47 voted in its favour.

 A total of 11 countries, including China and Pakistan voted against the resolution, to support the Sri Lankan government.
 Meanwhile, 14 countries abstained from voting.

 The resolution titled “Promotion of Reconciliation Accountability and Human Rights in Sri Lanka” was taken up after a report by the Office of the UN High Commissioner for Human Rights.
-The report, released on January 27, warned that Sri Lanka’s failure to address human rights violations and war crimes committed in the past had put the country on a “dangerous path” that could lead to a “recurrence” of policies and practices of earlier crimes.
+The report, released on January 27, warned that Sri Lanka’s failure to address human rights violations and war crimes committed in the past had put the country on a “alarming path” that could lead to a “recurrence” of policies and practices of earlier crimes.

+Shortly before the voting, the India mission in Geneva released a statement, expressing support for Sri Lankan Tamils for equality.
+It also stressed on unity and territorial integrity of the country.

+“We have always believed that these two goals are mutually supportive and Sri Lanka’s progress is best assured by simultaneously addressing both objectives,” the statement said.

 Sri Lanka had described the draft resolution as “unwarranted, unjustified” and in violation of the relevant articles of the Charter of the United Nations.